flothival/meuh-encoding/README.md

-Here’s a clean, professional, and slightly playful **README.md** written in English — perfectly fitting for your Java **MEUH Encoder** project:

----

 # 🐄 MEUH Encoder

 A fun Java project that encodes and decodes text using a custom binary-based system inspired by the sacred cow’s “MEUH”.